QuiGonAlex/ChatWithMemory/README.md

-# Chat with Memory Notebook
+# Chat with Memory

 ## Description
-The Chat with Memory Notebook is an interactive Jupyter notebook designed to facilitate local, private conversations with various Large Language Models (LLMs).
+The Chat with Memory application is an interactive Jupyter notebook designed to facilitate local, private conversations with various Large Language Models (LLMs).
 It is tailored for open-source, free-to-use, and customizable LLMs, providing a secure environment as it operates entirely locally.
-The standout feature of this notebook is its memory structure, which enhances the quality of user interactions over time by remembering past conversations and context.
+The standout feature of this application is its memory structure, which enhances the quality of user interactions over time by remembering past conversations and context.

 ## Key Features
 - **Local Chat with LLMs**: Chat securely with multiple open-source LLMs without the need for external servers.